Skip to content

 6000

-For the extension code tests, the test group name will be the relative path of the file under the extension/name_of_extension/test/test_files directory, delimited by ~, followed by a dot and the test case name.
+For tests files stored in subdirectories of test/test_files or extension/name_of_extension/test/test_files, the test name in GTest will be prepended with the relative path delimited by ~, followed by a dot and the test case name.

 Running the tests

-Our primary tool for generating the test list and executing it is ctest.
+We primarily use ctest to run tests.
 Use the command make test to build and run all tests.
-By default, the tests will run concurrently on 10 jobs, but it is also possible to change the number of parallel jobs by running make test TEST_JOBS=X where X is the desired number of jobs to be run in parallel.
+By default, the tests will run concurrently with 10 threads, but it is also possible to change the number of parallel jobs by running make test TEST_JOBS=X, where X is the desired number of jobs to be run in parallel.

 Running a specific group or test case